TheOruntoEniola/Your-First-Arduino-Project/README.md

 # Your-First-Arduino-Project
-The code for the beginner project (Blinking LED) you saw on my page
+The code for the beginner project (Blinking LED) you saw on my page.
+Enjoy!